-Response to request for recalculation will be made within five working days of receipt of the request.
-If the request is approved, the courses selected for removal from the cumulative grade point average will still appear on the student's transcript with an asterisk (\), and a recalculated cumulative grade point average will be shown on the transcript.
-If the request is denied, the student will receive a written explanation of the reason for denial of the request.
-Approval of a request for recalculation is granted only once for each student.
+The Office of Records & Enrollment Management will review the Request for Recalculation within five working days of receipt.
+If the request is approved, the courses selected for removal will still appear on the student's transcript with an asterisk (\), and a recalculated cumulative grade point average will be shown on the transcript.
+If the request is denied, the student will receive a written explanation for the denial.

+Note: Approval of a Request for Recalculation is granted only once for each student.